tahardi/bearclave/docs/GCP.md

         --machine-type=n2d-standard-8 \
         --confidential-compute-type=SEV_SNP \
         --container-privileged \
-        # Specify the artifact registry string for the image of the confidential
+        # We must create with a valid image.
+Use this hello-world image as a placeholder
-        # workload that you wish to run inside the SEV-SNP TEE
+        # until you are ready to deploy your actual TEE application
-        --container-image=us-east1-docker.pkg.dev/bearclave/bearclave/hello-world-enclave-tdx@sha256:73267a52b7e026cf63e1e8d680af8985f7cb9d252a09175ea8bf024069e01221 \
+        --container-image=hello-world \
-        # You must mount the `/dev/sev-guest` device to the Confidential VM so
-        # that your workload can generate attestations
         --container-mount-host-path mount-path=/dev/sev-guest,host-path=/dev/sev-guest \
-        # Add this tag to enable external http traffic to your Confidential VM
         --tags=http-server \
         --scopes=cloud-platform \
         --maintenance-policy=TERMINATE \